 When linearity meets nonlinearity, it has established its domain by either imposing linear surrogates or excuses.
 In the former case, the linear has invented the calculus, statistical techniques, and elements of operations research and systems theory.
 These methods work in mildly nonlinear environments.
 While differential equations are essentially linear and reductionist (small changes produce small effects and large effects are obtained by summing up many small changes), this approach has, nevertheless, served well.
 "Phenomena as diverse as the flight of a cannonball, the growth of a plant, the burning of coal, and the performance of a machine can be described by such equations."
-15

 But linearity's real power has been its ability to produce technology, from the wheel and steam engine to the silicon chip and the unraveling of the DNA string.
 Remember Alan Beyerchen's point that "linearity is excellent for the systems we design to behave predictably."
 Technological improvements are primarily linear, or mildly nonlinear.
 In the latter case, linear techniques developed to deal with mild forms of nonlinearity, such as differential equations, work well.
 It should be noted, however, that software development, which is often an intrinsic part of today's technology, is potentially subject to the full range of nonlinear behaviors.
 But, technological success often leaves behind a conundrum of migraine proportions.
+As this is being written, Congress is holding hearings on cloning, a sheep having recently been duplicated in Great Britain using thoroughly linear reductionist techniques.

 On every other front, however, linearity alone has not come close to meeting with the success it has enjoyed in technological innovation.
-The fact is that machines do not fight back, and the silicon chip does not have its own agenda.
+The fact is that sheep don't fight back, and the silicon chip does not have its own agenda.
 In technology, one is faced by formidable challenges.
 But it is not a test of wills or opposing forces, which is precisely the environment that gives rise to nonlinear behaviors.
 Linear reductionism, faced with a significant degree of nonlinearity in the environment, gives way to "rounding," Peter's Principle, "good enough for government work," Murphy's Law, or looking good, if meaning nothing.